 COLLECTING HISTORY TODAY

-The stories and materials we collect will allow all of us to study and share these experiences in the future.
-You can help us by donating physical materials or by using the form below to submit digital content.
+The stories and materials we collect will allow all of us to study and share these experiences in the future, so that future generations will know something of our everyday experience and how COVID-19 changed our everyday lives.

 See how others in the community are documenting their life during the COVID-19 pandemic and what is being submitted in support of the museum’s Rapid Response Collecting project.